This article will provide readers with the latest updates in the Allegheny County assessment appeals process.

-Currently, the Allegheny County property appeals process requires property owners to attend first level hearings in person downtown at the County Office Building.
+Currently, the Allegheny County assessment of property appeals process requires property owners to attend first level hearings in person downtown at the County Office Building.
 At these hearings, property owners (or their representative) are permitted to make their case.
 This often includes testimony about the specifics of the property, appraisals, and/or research about comparable sales in the area.

 At this point, it is unclear if this legislation will be passed.
 It does, however, highlight the extreme frustration that many property owners have voiced in Allegheny County over the past few years.

-When a property owner receives a first level decision for their appeal, they have thirty days to appeal it.
+When a property owner receives a first level decision for their Allegheny County assessment appeal, they have thirty days to appeal it.
 If the property owner does decide to appeal, their case will be docketed at the Board of Viewers.
 The Board of Viewers is a division of the Court of Common Pleas of Allegheny County.

 In filing this appeal, the property owner (or their representative) files the appropriate paperwork with the Department of Court Records.
-In 2013, the filing fee for this type of appeal was $103.00.
+In 2013, the filing fee for this type of appeal was $103.
 Beginning in 2014, the filing fee has increased to $118.50.
 Property owners must pay this filing fee, and will not be refunded even if their appeal is successful.